iakhator/news-feed-application/README.md

  * Fork the project to your repository then clone it to your local machine.
  * Create a new branch and make features that will enhance it.
  * If the you wish to update an existing enhancement submit a pull request.
- * If you need clarification on what is not clear, contact me.
+ * If you need clarification on what is not clear, contact me via mail [itua.akhator@andela.com](mailto:itua.akhator@andela.com)

 ## License